jdmar3-comp426/a99-apirates/README.md

 # SCOURGE OF THE SEVEN SEAS

+## Game Description

 Scourge of the Seven Seas is a pirate themed incremental game.
+Users are able to create an account consisting of a username, email, password, and team.
+Two teams are available: The Octopus Riders and The Giant Turtle Pillagers.
+Upon reaching the main game page, users can click on the pirate gif displayed to increase their score.
+Number of clicks are recorded, and once users reach certain thresholds, they are able to "buy" certain upgrades.
+These upgrades include increases in active points per click, as well as passive points.

 ## Team Roles